petervandenabeele/ruby_peter_v/README.md

 2.0.0-p195 :003 > [1].single
  => 1
 2.0.0-p195 :004 > [1,2].single
-RuntimeError: INTERNAL ERROR: size of set was 2
+RubyPeterV::UniquenessError: size of collection was 2.
 ...
 ```